Riverscapes/PBR/workshops/2020/SGI/index.md

-## Three Workshops, Three Western States
+## Two  Workshops, Two  Western States

-A series of workshops will be hosted in the summer of 2019 to connect local NRCS conservationists and partners in their states who are interested in how to use low-tech process-based restoration to restore riparian areas to benefit wildlife and working lands.
+For the third consecutive year, a series of workshops will be hosted in the summer of 2020 to connect  NRCS conservationists and partnerswho are interested in how to use low-tech process-based restoration to restore riparian areas to benefit wildlife and working lands.

 <div align="center">